-The 2018 Select LA Investment Summit was the 4th year that time domestic leaders and international businesses gathered together for two-days of learning and establishing deep connections.
+The 2018 Select LA Investment Summit was the 4th time domestic leaders and international businesses gathered together for two-days of learning and establishing deep connections.
 As the most successful summit to date, over 550 registered guests hailed from 25 countries, with three large delegations from Guangzhou, China, Auckland, New Zealand and Taiwan.
 The lineup of more than 40 speakers – the most to date - covered topics ranging from venture capital, mobility, bioscience, eSports, industry 4.0, among others.
 Dr. Patrick Soon-Shiong and Mayor Eric Garcetti provided the luncheon and summit keynotes, respectively.

 In addition, the new WTCLA report on Foreign Direct Investment (FDI) in Southern California was presented to increase awareness of the success foreign-owned enterprises are having in the region, and the related jobs created by those operations.